-This grant supports Massachusetts districts in enhancing equitable, high-quality secondary Career and Technical Education programs, with a focus on real-world learning and closing achievement gaps under Perkins V.
+This grant supports Massachusetts school districts in enhancing equitable, high-quality secondary Career and Technical Education programs, with a focus on deeper learning, educator diversity, and closing achievement gaps.

 Funder: Massachusetts Department of Elementary and Secondary Education